 I even found a cute little lantern with lights that change colors at night for $3 at CVS last fall at their end of summer sale.
 It's hung on a shepherd's hook (Clearance sale, $3).
 OK, I must admit, I bought 8 lanterns, but who's counting?

-My front porch is small, but that doesn't stop me.
+My front porch is small, but that doesn't stop me from working on that too since it is right next to my new little garden.
 Do you decorate for fall?

 My DH painted our front door for me today, just for this picture.
 Such a good doobie!